-Negro Ensemble Company Welcomes Lillias White in A WOMAN ON LOVE Benefit Tonight
+Negro Ensemble Company to Welcome Lillias White in A WOMAN ON LOVE Benefit on Valentine's Day

-The Negro Ensemble Company, Inc. opens the 47th season of inspirational, innovative and exciting stage productions with a special Valentine's Day concert starring the dynamic, award-winning singer/actress Lillias White in two performances of "A Woman On Love" tonight, February 14, 2014.
+The Negro Ensemble Company, Inc. opens the 47th season of inspirational, innovative and exciting stage productions with a special Valentine's Day concert starring the dynamic, award-winning singer/actress Lillias White in two performances of "A Woman On Love" on Friday, February 14, 2014.

 Ms. White will grace the stage of the Langston Hughes Auditorium at the Schomburg Center for Research in Black Culture, 515 Malcolm X Boulevard, New York, NY 10037-1801 with shows at 7:00 pm and 10:00 pm.
 There will be a VIP Reception immediately following the second concert.

 Tickets for "A Woman On Love" are on sale now at SmartTix; $75.00 General Admission and $100.00 for the concert with the VIP Reception.
 Go to Smarttix.com for tickets.
 Earkly Bird Special now through January 15th only $125 per couple for the concerts only.
 For discount information and Early Bird Specials, call smarttix at (212) 868-4444 or the NEC office at 212-582-5860.